lazybark/lazyevent/README.md

 **TimeFixed:** bool value that tells Log processor to NOT update event time before logging.
 By default this value is updated to avoid time shift in cases when there is a latency between event creation and logging.

 ### Create & update event
-There are two convenient ways to create an event: directly from events package and from an object called EvDefault.
+There are two convenient ways to create an event: directly from events package and from an object called `EvDefault`.

 The first case is suitable when we have only few events in a function or when all events are more or less standard.
-Because events created this way would have only default field values, except Level and Text.
-It can be done by calling events.LEVEL_NAME("event text") (possible levels: Info, Note, Warning, Error, Critical, Panic, Fatal).
-Empty() will create an event with INFO level, but empty text.
+Because events created this way would have only default field values, except `Level` and `Text`.
+It can be done by calling `LEVEL_NAME("event text")` (possible levels: `Info`, `Note`, `Warning`, `Error`, `Critical`, `Panic`, `Fatal`). `Empty()` will create an event with INFO level, but empty text.

 Second case is more convenient when we need to deploy many similar events across the app or function.
 We can create object of events.EvDefault as a template and then generate events with methods described above.
 All events will have Source, Type, Format and TimeFixed parameters similar to instance of EvDefault.